What is product discovery documentation and why does it matter?

 • Assign ownership - Every advancing idea needs someone accountable

-• Define next steps — Usually validation experiments or deeper research
+• Define next steps - Usually validation experiments or design sprints

 • Schedule reviews - Check progress and make go/no-go decisions